Vraj006/Demo/README.md

 # Demo
-This is a demo for class
+This is a demo for class.